Academic Division: Energy, Fluid Mechanics and Turbomachinery

 Ignition modeling of aviation gas turbines

-Unsteady phenomena in annular combustors
+Transient phenomena in annular combustors

 Jet ignition for gas engines

 Pedro M. de Oliveira is a PhD Candidate in Engineering at the University of Cambridge and a Brazilian Space Agency–CNPq Scholar, carrying out experimental research on turbulent combustion under the supervision of Professor Epaminondas Mastorakos.
-His research interests are two-phase flow and turbulent combustion, and his PhD work focuses on fundamentals of ignition of spray flows and low-order modeling of ignition of aviation gas turbines.
+His research interests are two-phase flow and turbulent reacting flows, and his PhD work focuses on fundamentals of ignition of spray flows and low-order modeling of ignition of aviation gas turbines.
 Practical applications of his research in the aerospace industry include use of alternative and renewable fuels, laser ignition, and development of tools for ignition prediction.